opentdf/otdfctl/docs/man/policy/kas-grants/_index.md

 1. look up the attributes on the TDF within the platform
 2. find any associated grants for those attributes' values, definitions, namespaces
 3. retrieve the public key of each KAS granted to those attribute objects
-4. determine based on the specificity matrix below which keys to utilize
+4. determine based on the specificity matrix below which keys to utilize in splits

 ## Specificity